Lőrinc Mészáros: 2019

 In January 2019, the Mészáros family and their business partner, László Szíjj construction contractor, together became 81.5% owners in MKB Bank.
 Since 2010, the construction companies of Mészáros and Szjj have won more than HUF 2,000 billion in public procurement.
 ZÁÉV Építőipari Zrt., which belongs to it, won two construction tenders in addition to the price announced in them: the Zalaegerszeg instead of the estimated HUF 5.6 billion in the public procurement of local government for HUF 8.8 billion. Újpest estimated 2.2 billion forints for the ice rink. instead, it undertook construction for double, 4.7 billion.
 ZÁÉV also won the Városliget public procurement for the general construction works of the new Ethnographic Museum and Visitor Center planned for 25.97 billion.
 It is in Tokaj-Hegyalja also the only five-star hotel that has received a non-refundable grant of HUF 324.5 million from the Hungarian Tourism Agency.
 Mészáros also acquired all the significant enterprises of Lajos Simicska, who was estranged from Orbán.

-Mészáros' company also won the 4 billion public procurement in the consortium, which tobacco products aims to monitor, the monitoring is required by EU law anyway.
+Moreover, Mészáros' company won the 4 billion public procurement in the consortium, which tobacco products aims to monitor, the monitoring is required by EU law anyway.

 In April 2019, the company won public procurement again at a higher price than the estimated price, this time Mészáros és Mészáros Kft.
 A company linked to István Tiborcz, Viktor Orbán's son-in-law, is also involved in this deal.
 On the other hand, the Upper Tisza tender for the construction of a flood reservoir could be 6 billion more expensive than the estimated price.
 The amounts are paid by the European Union through the EEHOP (Environment and Energy Efficiency Operational Program).
 Mészáros can also build a football academy in Szombathely, for which he won nearly 6 billion forints.

-In April 2019, one of Mészáros' companies, RM International Zrt., won with two Chinese companies in a consortium the public tender for the renovation of the Budapest – Belgrade railway line.
+Also in April 2019, one of Mészáros' companies, RM International Zrt., won with two Chinese companies in a consortium the public tender for the renovation of the Budapest – Belgrade railway line.
 Renovation with a Chinese loan on the 160-kilometer railway line is planned to cost HUF 750 billion, making it the largest railway investment in Hungary to date.
 However, the meaning and cost of the Chinese railway investment raised several questions.